yerbolaussat/SudokuSolver/README.md

 # Sudoku Solver

-Implementation of a bot that efficiently solves Sudoku puzzles.
+Java implementation of a bot that efficiently solves Sudoku puzzles.

-The algorithm implements the backtracking search algorithm with  forward checking and two heuristics:
+The algorithm implements the backtracking search algorithm with  forward checking and three heuristics:
 Minimum- remaining-values heuristic, degree heuristic, and least- constraining-value heuristic.
 More information can be found in the attached pdf.